vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/readme.md

 - `<Comment />`: Comment component
 - `<PageInfo />`: Page information component

-There are two comment plugins to choose from: Valine and Vssue.

 ## `<PageInfo />`

 You need to insert the page information component (`<PageInfo />`) before the `<Content />` component.